fussdeek-del/ZenithLogic-google-hackathon-project/README.md

 **Zenith Bug Post-Mortem** is an AI-powered developer reasoning tool built with **Gemini 3** on **Google AI Studio**.
 It performs structured post-mortem analysis of software bugs by reconstructing developer intent, identifying logic mismatches, uncovering hidden cognitive or assumption errors, and proposing the smallest possible fix that aligns implementation with intent.

 This project focuses on **failure reasoning**, not traditional code generation or debugging.
-It is designed to help developers understand *why* bugs occur and how to fix them efficiently.
+It is designed to help developers understand *why* bugs occur and how to fix them efficiently...

 ---